IVSoftware/wpf-splash/README.md

-Since the underlying issue is the same for WPF, I'm going to my [answer](https://stackoverflow.com/a/75534137/5438626) for WinForms and make it work for WPF.
-And how about we make it work _first_, and then explain why it works _second_.
+Since the underlying issue is the same for WPF as it is for WinForms, I'm going to port an earlier [answer](https://stackoverflow.com/a/75534137/5438626) and make it work for WPF.
+I'll start with the _how_, and then .

 Everything you need to do is in the `Loaded` event handler here in the `MainWindow` constructor.

 ```
 public MainWindow()
 {
-    // Minimized, and without a TaskBar icon, no
-    // chance of un-minimizing it until we say so!
+    // 1.
+Minimize the window
     WindowState = WindowState.Minimized;
+    // 2.
+Hide TaskBar icon so there's no temptation to un-minimizing it until we say so!
+    ShowInTaskbar = false;
+    // 3.
+This might be old habits, but I always feel better with a small visual footprint
+    //    in case there's spurious flicker when the window creation occure.
     Width = 0;
     Height = 0;
-    ShowInTaskbar = false;

     InitializeComponent();
     Loaded += async(sender, e) =>
     {